handiandi/brt/README.md

 Here will the files in directory be renamed so they have 5 digits per integer in the filenames (1 --> 00001 and 20 --> 00020)

 `./brt directory/ -r -d 5`
-Here will the files in directory AND all subdirectories be renamed so they have 5 digits per integer in the filenames (1 --> 00001 and 20 --> 00020)
+Here will the files in directory AND files in all subdirectories be renamed so they have 5 digits per integer in the filenames (1 --> 00001 and 20 --> 00020)

 ## Man page
 ---
-I have created a man page you can use if you install it (Google for how to do this).
+I have created a man page (the .008 file) you can use if you install it (Google for how to do this).
 After this you can use `man brt` for reading the man page

 ## Contact
 ---
 You may contact me at the following adress if you have bugs report, suggestions or just a friendly greeting.
-I can not promise to write back but I will try.
+I can not promise to reply, but I will try.

 brt_script[at]andersrahbek.dk